practicaldsc/fa24/lin-alg.md

 Linear algebra is a formal prerequisite of this course.
 However, many students either (1) expressed interest in taking the course but didn't satisfy the prerequisite, and hence were granted a waiver, or (2) have some linear algebra experience but would like a refresher before the course.

 The goal of the videos and problems below is to get you up to speed on the linear algebra you'll need to know later on in this course.
 Most of the videos are taken from [DSC 40A](https://dsc-courses.github.io/dsc40a-2024-sp), a class I taught in my final quarter at UCSD.
 This content **is not** replacement for a formal linear algebra course – there are lots of ideas that are important in linear algebra that aren't touched on here at all – but it should give you enough to get by.

+Questions?
+Mistakes?
+Let me know at rampure@umich.edu.

 <!-- TODO: mention that 40A assumed a prior linear algebra course -->